Dragorn421/io_export_objex/objex_spec.md

 - if `major` version is not `2`, zzconvert will suggest upgrading zzconvert

+#### `exportid`

+`exportid string` (e.g. `exportid gee it sure is boring around here`)
+- this is mandatory (zzconvert complains otherwise)
+- the `objex` file and all files included via `mtllib`, `animlib`, and `skellib` must contain one
+- the `exportid` of all linked files must match
+- to get the most out of this, `exportid` is a string representation of the time at which the blender export script was run (this helps to identify when something has gone wrong during the export process, such as a file not being updated properly due to write permissions or plugin errors)
+- `exportid` must be used before the `*lib` directives

 #### `useskel`

 `useskel name` has been introduced for specifying